 There are ways to hide it and soundproof it which will make the occupants more secure.
 Some people plant trees and bushes at the location including at the entrance to make it less conspicuous.

-Taking advantage of and creating advantageous landscaping can provide cover for the DIY bunker.
+Taking advantage of, or creating, advantageous landscaping can provide cover for the DIY bunker.

 For more information on building a DIY bunker watch the video below: